ArthurClerjon/aclerjon.github.io/_projects/EQUALS.md

 The project combines energy modeling, climate analysis, geospatial constraints, and interdisciplinary methods to inform decision-making under global constraints.

+## An interdisciplinary team

+The project is led by Arthur Clerjon (CEA I-Tésé), with contributions from Olivier Vidal (ISTerre, CNRS), Emmanuelle Santoire (LATTS, CNRS), François-Marie Bréon (CEA LSCE), Fabien Perdu and Pimprenelle Parmentier (CEA Liten), and PhD candidate Justine Duval.

 ## Scientific Foundations

 EQUALS builds directly on Arthur Clerjon’s doctoral and postdoctoral work on renewable integration and storage optimization: